onniporh/Exercise-5/README.md

 inside the script.

 - Upload the script to your GitHub repository for Exercise 5
-- Remember to comment well your code!
+- Remember to comment well your code! (add docstring, and comments explaining what your code does)

 ## Problem 2 - Data manipulation (5 points)